Anomalies API

 Get the anomaly history

-Returns the paginated change log for an anomaly: status changes, description edits, tag updates, assignee changes, and external ticket links and unlinks.
+Returns the paginated change log behind the anomaly's Timeline section: status changes, description edits, tag updates, assignee changes, and external ticket links and unlinks.
 Each entry carries the user who made the change and a timestamp.

 Endpoint: GET /api/anomalies/{id}/history